julieplummer20/abap-dev-ed-docker-faq/faq-v7.md

 [SAP Screen Personas on the ABAP developer edition system](https://blogs.sap.com/2021/03/22/sap-screen-personas-on-the-abap-developer-edition/)

-## SSL certificate, Secure your SAP ABAP System with
+## SSL certificate, Secure your SAP ABAP System with <!-- omit from toc -->

 Video by Jakub Marius Kjaer:

 <https://www.youtube.com/watch?v=k9ET6clRjG8>

-## WinSCP or equivalent
+## WinSCP or equivalent <!-- omit from toc -->
 1. Easiest: **Before running container**: Share a common folder between the docker image and the host using the `-v` flag in the `docker run`.

 2. Start a web server on you host PC (for example with `Xampp`) and `CURL` the files from the docker image.

-## Wireshark with SAP Dissectors for Ubuntu and macOS
+## Wireshark with SAP Dissectors for Ubuntu and macOS <!-- omit from toc -->
 [Wireshark with SAP Dissectors for Ubuntu and macOS](https://blogs.sap.com/2022/06/12/wireshark-with-sap-dissectors-for-ubuntu-and-macos/)
 By Dylan Drummond

 # 4 Errors

-## Azure Container Instance, error trying to connect with
+## Azure Container Instance, error trying to connect with <!-- omit from toc -->

 **UPDATE, 2<sup>nd</sup> March, 2021**